shikha1108/notes/technicalTerms.md

 ```

 #### Garbage collection:
-* What: (If I have to talk about generics, I can say that Generics) In Java is the process by which the Java Virtual Machine (JVM) automatically reclaims memory that is no longer in use by the program.
+* What: (If I have to talk about garbage collection, I can say that) In Java is the process by which the Java Virtual Machine (JVM) automatically reclaims memory that is no longer in use by the program.
 Java uses an automatic garbage collector to manage memory, and this helps in preventing memory leaks and simplifies memory management for developers.

 #### Functional Interface:
 * What: (If I have to talk about Fuctional Interface, I can say that Functional Interface) Is an interface that declares only one abstract method.